Roman Army during the Pax Romana: Uniforms

 The basic clothing of a Roman soldier consisted of a short, woolen tunic that usually fell above the knees, dyed in natural or reddish-brown hues.
 Beneath this, soldiers wore a linen undergarment for comfort.
-A leather belt (cingulum militare), often decorated with metal studs or plates, was worn around the waist, not only to secure the tunic but also as a symbol of military identity.
+A leather belt (cingulum militare), often decorated with metal studs or plates, was worn around the waist to secure the tunic and as a symbol of military identity.
 Attached to the belt were straps or pendants (balteus), which often had decorative purposes as well.
 Soldiers wore short breeches (bracae) in colder climates, particularly in northern provinces such as Britain or Germania.

 The armor worn by Roman soldiers during the Pax Romana varied depending on the period and rank.
-The most iconic armor of the early Pax Romana was the lorica segmentata, a type of articulated plate armor made of iron strips fastened together with leather straps.
+The most worn armor of the early Pax Romana was the lorica segmentata, a type of articulated plate armor made of iron strips fastened together with leather straps.
 This armor provided excellent protection and flexibility while being relatively lightweight.
 Earlier in the Republic and in some provincial forces, the lorica hamata (chainmail) was common, made of interlocking iron rings that offered durability and ease of repair.
 The lorica hamata continued to be used alongside the lorica segmentata, particularly by centurions and auxiliary troops.
-By the late 2nd and early 3rd centuries CE, the lorica squamata (scale armor) also gained popularity, especially among officers.
+By the late 2nd and early 3rd centuries CE, the lorica squamata (scale armor) became in use, especially among officers.
 On their feet they wore the caligae heavy sandals with several thicknesses of sole studded with hollow-headed hob nails.
 The leather thongs were continued half-way up the shin and tied there.
 When in cold climate they were stuffed with wool or fur.

 For additional protection, soldiers wore a helmet (galea), typically made of iron or bronze.
-Early imperial helmets, such as the Coolus and Montefortino types, were gradually replaced by the more advanced Imperial Gallic and Imperial Italic helmets.
+Early imperial helmets, such as the Coolus and Montefortino types, were gradually replaced by the Imperial Gallic and Imperial Italic helmets.
 These helmets featured reinforced cheek guards, a neck guard, and a brow plate to offer superior protection in combat.
 Helmets were often adorned with crests, particularly for centurions and officers, who used transverse crests to signify their rank.

 In general, fighting sailors (nautae) and embarked troops were slightly better dressed than regular infantry, with clothing reinforced to withstand wear and tear from salt water.
 Different climates obviously required different clothing: for example, the nautae Parisiaci are depicted wearing heavy cloaks of the paenula or lacerna type, whereas the sailors of the Danube Fleet wear the typical short-sleeved or sleeveless tunic with a bunched, knotted neck.
 This tunic was worn like a Greek exomis, leaving the right shoulder uncovered.
 It was a practical garment for manual workers, soldiers, sailors and fishermen.
 They also wore fasciae roman puttees and byrrus castalinus a short cloak.
 (Note: While the meaning of the adjective 'castalinus' is unclear, it may be an alternative spelling of 'castorinus', meaning 'beaver-furred', which would be a reasonable description for a garment worn at sea.)